mgritter/tracery2eth/README.md

 Or, you can just import the .sol file into your favorite environment.

+tracery2eth uses the 'ply' module, use "pip install ply" for now.

 ## Frequent Objections

 #### This isn't the sort of thing the blockchain is meant for!